 Answer: Report the amount of loans made during the year.
 If the entity administers a revolving loan program where federal funds are lent to third parties, repaid, and then lent to again to other parties, the repayment of principal and interest is considered program income (revenues) and loans of such funds to eligible recipients are considered expenditures.
 For purposes of SEFA presentation, report the amount of loans the government made during the year.
-This includes all loans that are funded by the original grant and program income.
-However, be sure to check the terms of the grant award and discuss with the grant or because some federal grantors have different rules for presenting revolving loans on the SEFA.
-For example, the Department of Commerce for its Economic Adjustment Assistance Revolving Loan Fund program (CFDA #11.307) requires grantees to report the principle balance of loans outstanding at year-end, instead of the amounts lent.
+This includes all loans that are funded by the original loan and program income.
+However, be sure to check the terms of the award and discuss with the awarding agency because some federal agencies have different rules for presenting revolving loans on the SEFA.
+For example, the Department of Commerce for its Economic Adjustment Assistance Revolving Loan Fund program (ALN 11.307) requires awardees to report the principle balance of loans outstanding at year-end, instead of the amounts lent.
 See the Compliance Supplement Part 4 for this program, IV.
 Other Information for the specific calculation.
-Similarly, the Department of Education requires colleges and universities to report the balance of their Perkins loan fund on the SEFA in addition to amounts lent during the year.
-In contrast, some federal agencies only require the original loan to be reported and do not treat any subsequent lending as "federal" funds.